 Broccoli Cheddar Soup with Mustard Croutons (adapted from this recipe)

-- ~3 cups (6oz) of whole wheat baguette, cut into chunks
+- ~3 cups (6oz) of white or whole wheat baguette, cut into chunks

 - 2 tbsp salted butter, melted